historical-theology/stthomas/README.md

 These are syllabi and other materials for the classes that I teach at the University of St. Thomas in Houston, Texas.

+Generally, I do not use slides for classroom teaching, reserving them instead for online video lecturing.
+Yet, /sent-slides/ subdirectories within each class's own directory contain plain text files that are specifically meant to be opened with the Suckless project's [sent](https://tools.suckless.org/sent/) (or another plain text, simple slide presentation utility).

 Everything in this repository is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].